-Moot court simulates an appellate argument similar to that which takes place at the U.S. Supreme Court.
-Moot court participants seek to persuade a simulated panel of appellate court judges to adopt their client’s interpretation of the law.
+Get ready for your law career with Moot Court, a simulated appellate argument opportunity that resembles the way the U.S. Supreme Court functions.
+In Moot Court, you’ll get to try to persuade a simulated panel of appellate court judges to adopt your client’s interpretation of the law.

-Preparation is intense and students must read, comprehend, and apply legal concepts from a number of cases.
-Those participating in Moot Court are given the opportunity to write an Appellate Brief—a hurdle faced by every law school student.
+Preparation for this event is intense and students must read, comprehend, and apply legal concepts from a number of cases.
+Those participating in Moot Court are given the opportunity to write an appellate brief—a hurdle faced by every law school student.

-To prepare yourself for a position on this team by learning the basics of appellate argument and appellate brief writing, consider enrolling in GOVT 478 (Appellate Advocacy) offered spring semesters.
+Prepare yourself for a position on this team by learning the basics of appellate argument and appellate brief writing and by enrolling in Special Topics in Government (GOVT 497).